September 2023

 - Space is limited.
 Email info@genpa.org to reserve.

-The SIG will have a roundtable format, starting with a “tip of the month” (a 5- to 10-minute presentation on an investigative tool), after which the meeting then will be opened for discussion on individual genealogical questions.
+This SIG has a roundtable format, starting with a “tip of the month” (a 5- to 10-minute presentation on an investigative tool), after which the meeting then will be opened for discussion on individual genealogical questions.

 All skill levels are welcome.
-This will be an in-person only meeting with the aim of furthering individual research.
+This is an in-person only meeting with the aim of furthering individual research.
 If you have any genealogy research questions; looking for help trying to break through your brick wall; or just want to meet up with fellow genealogists, come join us.

 Upcoming GSP webinars